Thursday, Feb. 18 2016

 Student Brochure (2016) Annual Competition

 Once again, Wingate University will sponsor the Annual Shakespeare Competition for high school students (9th through 12th grade) and middle school students (6th through 8th grade) from Union, Mecklenburg, and surrounding counties.
-The contest, scheduled for Tuesday, February 17, 2015, will take place on Thursday, February 18, 2016 at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University.
+The contest, which has been rescheduled for Wednesday, March 4, will take place on Thursday, February 18, 2016 at the George A. Batte, Jr. Fine Arts Center on the campus of Wingate University.
 Please contact firstname.lastname@example.org for information about the competition schedule.

 Instructions for Entering the Contest

 We would like to ask that each instructor download and distribute to students the brochure located on this website.
 It contains an entry form and important information about the competition.
 The student entry fee is $10, which includes lunch.
 Please make sure that both the parent/guardian and the teacher sign the forms.